 Why RCCB cannot give protection against Overload and Short Circuit Faults?

 To better understand Why RCCB cannot give protection against Overload and Short Circuit Faults, you must know the simple working principle of RCCB.
-RCCB mainly used to sense the leakage current.
+RCCB is mainly used to sense the leakage current.
 RCCB stands for Residual Current Circuit Breaker.
-In this article, I have tried to explain the working of RCCB with diagrams, which will help you to understand why RCCB cannot work in overload and short circuit fault.
+In this article, I have tried to explain the working of RCCB with diagrams, which will help you to understand why RCCB cannot work in overload and short circuit faults.

 RCCB Internal Circuit Diagram